screwdriver-cd/guide/docs/architecture/execution-engines.md

 - Mesos is used internally at Yahoo.
 Getting started is more difficult.
 Need more time to investigate frameworks.
 - Docker Swarm is a candidate but is less mature than other options.
 Something to keep an eye on.

 Capabilities analysis requires learning the underlying systems to a certain degree.
-We decided to pick a solution and do an end to end integration to understand integration points as well as the strength and weaknesses of the system.

-Kubernetes was chosen as the first system to evaluate.
+The evaluation process includes an end to end integration to understand integration points as well as the strength and weaknesses of the system.
+Kubernetes was chosen for the first end to end integration.

 TODO: add results of evaluations